 10. Hungarian State Opera House

-You may enter the lobby of the Hungarian State Opera House without charge, but the only way to tour the interior is with a guided tour.
-Tours are offered daily in English at 14:00, 15:00, and 16:00.
+You may enter the lobby of the Hungarian State Opera House without charge, but the only way to tour the interior is to attend a concert or with a guided tour.

 Your next stop is the Dohány Street Synagogue (11).
 To get there, head south on Andrássy út, turn left onto Káldy Gyula u, turn right onto Király u, turn left onto Károly krt and finally turn left onto Dohány u.
 You’ll be walking a distance of 1.1 km.